cfpb/hmda-frontend/src/documentation/markdown/2017/lar-data-fields.md

 - **Description:** The purpose of covered loan or application
 - **Values:**
-  - 1 - Home purchase (one-to-four family)
+  - 1 - Home purchase
-  - 2 - Home improvement (one-to-four family)
+  - 2 - Home improvement
-  - 3 - Refinancing (home purchase or home improvement,
+  - 3 - Refinancing
- one-to-four family)
-  - 4 - Multifamily dwelling (home purchase, home improvement, and refinancings)

 ### [occupancy_type](#occupancy_type)

 - **Description:** Occupancy type for the dwelling
 - **Values:**
-  - 1 - Principal residence
+  - 1 - Owner-occupied as a principal dwelling
-  - 2 - Second residence
+  - 2 - Not owner-occupied
-  - 3 - Investment property
+  - 3 - Not applicable

 ### [loan\_amount](#loan_amount)

-- **Description:** The amount of the covered loan, or the amount applied for
+- **Description:** The amount of the covered loan, or the amount applied for, rounded to the nearest thousand dollars.
 - **Values:**
   - Varying values